Are you trying to study and all these noises are driving you insane?

 There are a lot of impressive devices to reduce the noises that you hear while you are studying.
 But there are several things that you may want to consider before making your choice.
 These are:

-As most muffs are designed to protect the ears (For say Leaf blowers), rather than for distracting noises.
+As most muffs protect the ears (For say Leaf blowers), rather than for distracting noises.
 All ear plugs available should bring sounds down to the level you need, as the surrounding sounds are a lot quieter than for people who actually need hearing protection.

 Speech by other people can be the most distracting, as we are biologically wired to listen to what others say.
 So blocking the frequency of speech is important.

-As you are going to be studying for many, many hours (You are, right?), you will need to wear these ear muffs for a long time.
+As you are going to be studying for many, many hours, you will need to wear these ear muffs for a long time.
 Ensure that they are comfortable to wear, with good padding around the ears so as not to add a new distraction, uncomfortable ears!

 Some people may want discreet earplugs.
 When studying this will usually not be a concern, as who actually cares if someone sees that you want quiet while working?